ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 ### IPv6

-As IPv6 becomes more popular, more and more ISP’s and Wi-Fi hotspots around the world allocate an IPv6 subnetwork for their clients along with an IPv4 address.
+As IPv6 becomes more popular, more and more ISPs and Wi-Fi hotspots around the world allocate an IPv6 subnetwork for their clients along with an IPv4 address.

 According to the Google IPv6 adoption statistics, 14.5% of all US traffic is IPv6.
-Some countries, such as Belgium have an adoption rate exceeding 30%.
+Some countries, such as Belgium, have an adoption rate exceeding 30%.

 It is important to understand that when IPv6 is enabled on the network you are connected to it will take precedence over IPv4 for all of the connections to hosts with IPv6 support.